Mosamorphing/WTF-React/12_React Router/readme.md

 After adding the error element:
 ![12-4](./img/12-4.png)

-You will add your own component here, not a div (to separate concerns).You should note that it is usually advisable to add a button that leads the user to a page that exists on the platform, usually the homepage.
+You will add your own component here, not a div (to separate concerns).
+You should note that it is usually advisable to add a button that leads the user to a page that exists on the platform, usually the homepage.
 Now to do that, we use LINK from the same library, react router.
-You might be wondering, why not use the html anchor tag (a), the reason is Link does not perform a full page refresh when clicked, compared to anchor tag.
-You can try both and see that when you use the anchor tag, the page refreshes and then requests the whole html and javascript all over again.
+You might be wondering, why not use the HTML anchor tag (a), the reason is Link does not perform a full page refresh when clicked, compared to the anchor tag.
+You can try both and see that when you use the anchor tag, the page refreshes and then requests the whole HTML and JavaScript all over again.
 Here's how to use Link.

 ```javascript
 import { Link } from "react-router-dom";